MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/submodules.md

 If you view a submodule on GitHub, you get a reference to the directory name and the commit.

-e.g. In the [themes](https://github.com/MichaelCurrin/hugo-quickstart/tree/master/themes) directory on my Hugo Quickstart, the submodule `ananke` is displayed as `ananke @ 0cc2c6c` in the GitHub UI.
+e.g. In the [themes](https://github.com/MichaelCurrin/hugo-quickstart/tree/master/themes) directory on my Hugo Quickstart, the submodule `ananke` is displayed in the GitHub UI as

+- `ananke @ 0cc2c6c`

 ## Set up a submodule